radcamp/radcamp.github.io/Kigali2023/RAxML_API.md

 > The `as ipa` part here creates a short synonym so that we can refer to `ipyrad.analysis` **as** `ipa`, which is just faster to type.

-The following cell shows the quickest way to results using the small simulated peddrad dataset we assembled earlier.
-Copy this code into a new notebook cell (small grey *+* button on the toolbar) and run it.
+The following cell shows the quickest way to results using the small cheetah dataset (using `min-samples-locus` 30) we assembled earlier.
+Copy this code into a new notebook cell
+(or use the small grey *+* button on the toolbar) and run it.

 ```python
 # Path to the input phylip file